-The one book assigned for this class is available in paperback at amazon.com and perhaps elsewhere:
+The one book assigned for this class is available in paperback at amazon.com and other online retailers:

 Lucas, Samuel R. 2008.
-Theorizing Discrimination in an Era of Contested Prejudice:Discrimination in the United States.
+Theorizing Discrimination in an Era of Contested Prejudice: Discrimination in the United States.
 Philadelphia, PA: Temple University Press.